m-clark/m-clark.github.io/resources.md

 # <a name="statprograms" style="color:'#ff5503'">Learning Commonly Used Statistical Programs</a>

-- [UCLA ATS](http://www.ats.ucla.edu/stat/): While somewhat dated in appearance, this has long been a good resource for those starting out with statistical programming.
+- [UCLA ATS](http://www.ats.ucla.edu/stat/): This has long been a good resource for those starting out with traditional statistical programming.
 - [princeton dss](http://libguides.princeton.edu/dss): a similar resource.